 Rocket Spanish doesn't quite have the profile of big players like Rosetta Stone, and it isn't quite as flashy as Fluenz or Duolingo.
 So how does it stack up?

 (Before we dive in, I recommend signing up for your free trial of Rocket Spanish so that you can follow along with this review.
 You don't need a credit card, and you'll get the first few modules of the course to play with.)

 The very first few lessons in Rocket Spanish (if you follow the lessons in order) are these "interactive audio" style lessons.

 This is similar to a podcast-style course (like you might get with SpanishPod101).
 You can download them to your phone, or listen directly on your computer.

 There are 31 interactive audio lessons, averaging around 20 minutes each.
 Each lesson is structured around a conversation.
 The two hosts play it out, and then break it down for you to explain the meaning and practice the pronunciation.

 The conversations start off quite basic — introductions and “pleased to meet you”s — but then they start to get less ordinary.

-I would go so far as to say that if you're heading on vacation and you just need some survival Spanish, the audio course might be all you need.
+I would go so far as to say that if you just need some survival Spanish, the audio course might be all you need.
 But if you're wanting to work towards full proficiency, you'll need something that goes into a bit more depth.